minhtuan221/cython-npm/README.md

 pip install cython-npm
 ```

-### Quickstart
+### What problems does it solve ?
 When using cython, we face the problem of compile cython file.
 We can do it easily by:
 ```
 import pyximport; pyximport.install()
 ```
 But that it is not recommended to let **pyximport** build code on end user side as it *hooks into their import system*.
 The best way to cater for end users is to provide pre-built binary packages.
-So i wrote a package providing pre-built binary packages easily.
+So this project compiles .pyx file and provides pre-built binary packages for easy of use.

+### Quickstart:
-#### Basic use to Complie file or folder:
+Basic use to Complie file or folder
 ```
 from cython_npm.cythoncompile import export export('examplefile.pyx')
 export('./examplefolder')
+# then import them to use
+import examplefile
+from examplefolder import *
 ```
 You should do this code once time only.